zdravkov/kendo-docs/getting-started/web/toolbar/overview.md

 ### Toggle Button

 The Toggle Button allows the user to change a setting between two states.
-To define a Toggle Button, set the button `toggle` property to `"true"`.
+To define a Toggle Button, set the button `togglable` property to `true`.
 The Toggle Button supports the same configuration options as the standard button.

 > Clicking on a Toggle Button triggers the `toggle` event.
 Clicking on a Toggle Button does **not** trigger the `click` event.